codatio/codat-docs/blog/231010-journal-entries-contra.md

 <!--truncate-->

-Manual Journal Contra (offsetting AP against AR) entries will no longer be mapped to Codat's billPayments and payments data model.
-These manual journal entries will be found in the journalEntries datatype.
+Manual Journal Contra (offsetting AP against AR) entries will no longer be mapped to Codat's `billPayments` and `payments` data model.
+These manual journal entries will instead be found in the `journalEntries` data type.